brueckmann/brueckmann/README.md

   <br>
   ⚡️ Sign up for the <a href="https://t1p.de/SSHEnergy">Swiss Social Science and Humanities Energy Research Group</a>.
     <br>
-  🏔️ Privately, I enjoy mountains, cycling and community.
+  🏔️ Privately, I enjoy mountains, sports, and community.
 I'm a founding member of <a href="https://mewellcommunity.ch" ">MeWell Communiy</a> 🧠.
   <br>
 🌱 I’m currently learning to use GitHub.    <br>
 🤝  I’m looking to collaborate on here.     <br>